julienschmidt/N-Queens/README.md

 N-Queens
 ========

-Submitted version of my programm for N-Queens speed-challange as part of the programmer intership at Technische Universität München
+Submitted version of my program for N-Queens speed-challange as part of the programmer intership at Technische Universität München

 Note
 ----